-11. During the second part of its thirtieth session, the Commission considered 30 annual reports on activities carried out by contractors in 2024, submitted pursuant to section 10 of the standard clauses of contracts for exploration.
+11. During the second part of its thirtieth session, the Commission considered 30 annual reports on activities carried out by the contractors in 2024, submitted pursuant to section 10 of the standard clauses for exploration contracts.
 The Commission expressed appreciation to the secretariat for its support in the evaluation of the annual reports.
 Following extant practice, the Commission set up three working groups to review the following aspects of the annual reports: legal, financial and training; geological and technological; and environmental.
-It dedicated 8 of the 10 days of its meetings to the consideration of the annual reports within the respective working groups
+It dedicated 8 out of the 10 days of its meetings to the consideration of the annual reports within the respective working groups

-Legal, financial and training aspects
+Legal, financial and training aspect

-- 12. The Commission noted that expenditure levels for a number of contractors had been far lower than estimated and reiterated that explanations of the variance should be provided by contractors who have not done so.
-Some contractors, however, reported much higher expenditures, indicating strong commitment to their exploration work. - 13.
-The Commission also noted that, while contractors have generally performed adequately, a number have limited their offshore exploration activities, including environmental studies and sampling.
-Instead, they focused on desk work and data analysis, invoking reasons related to, inter alia, the continued absence of a regulatory framework for exploitation, uncertainties in global economic conditions and best industry practices.
-Although this does not constitute an instance of inadequate performance, the Commission considered it relevant to be brought to the Council's attention.
-The Commission also noted that some contractors had already asked for adjustments to their plans of work and/or programmes of activities.
-Negotiations with the secretariat on this are ongoing.

-14. The Commission noted that a number of contractors referred to their training obligations and to the difficulties that arose in addressing training commitments foreseen for 2025, due to the decision of the secretariat to discontinue some training options that had been negotiated and agreed with those contractors, in particular the DeepDive and national expert deployment programmes.
-Some contractors have successfully negotiated and agreed new schedules with the secretariat, and others are in the process of doing so.
-The Commission is aware of this and considers such a situation beyond the contractor's control for the assessment of their training obligations during the current reporting year.
-The Commission also noted with concern that some contractors systematically defer their training obligations and as a result now have multiple pending training obligations.
+- 12. The Commission noted that expenditure levels for a number of contractors had been far lower than estimated and reminded that explanations on the variance should be made by contractors who have not done so.
+On the other hand, some other contractors reported much higher expenditures indicating their strong commitments to their exploration work. - 13.
+The Commission also noted that, while contractors generally have performed adequately, a number of them have limited their offshore exploration activities, including environmental studies and sampling.
+Instead, they focused on desk work and data analysis, invoking reasons related, inter-alia to, the continued absence of a regulatory framework for exploitation, uncertainties in the global economic conditions, as well as best industry practices.
+Although this fact does not constitute an instance of inadequate performance, the Commission considered it relevant to be brought to the Council's attention.
+The Commission also noted that some contractors have already asked for adjustments to their Plan of Work and/or Programme of Activities.
+Negotiations with the Secretariat on this are ongoing. - 14.
+The Commission noted that a number of contractors referred to their training obligations and to the difficulties that arose in addressing training commitments foreseen for 2025, due to the decision of the Secretariat to discontinue some training options that had been negotiated and agreed with such contractors, in particular the deep dive and the national expert deployment programmes.
+While some contractors have successfully negotiated and agreed new schedules with the Secretariat, others are in the process of doing so.
+The Commission is aware of this fact and has considered such a situation, beyond the contractor's control, for the assessment of their training obligations as per this reporting year.
+The Commission further noted with concern that some contractors systematically defer their training obligations and as a result they now have multiple pending training obligations.